From amateur to professional: Business email address

 If you don’t, secure hosting with one of the many online website hosting providers, ensuring that in their features they list creation of email addresses.

-I love Medialayer for this portion – they are worldwide, have very fast servers, and their technical support team are super quick and really know what they’re talking about – they won’t give you the runaround, like so many other hosting companies will whenever you have a question.
+I love VentraIP for this portion too – they are based in Sydney, have very fast servers, and their technical support team are super quick and really know what they’re talking about – they won’t give you the runaround, like so many other hosting companies will whenever you have a question.

 Their website hosting starts at under $10 a month and you can signup online.
-I use them for a lot of my websites and I generally pay quarterly – about $30 a quarter.
+I use them for a lot of my websites and I generally pay annually.
 During signup, make sure that you specify your domain name purchased in step 1.

-Once your hosting has been processed and activated with Medialayer, you will receive an important welcome email that contains information like cPanel login details and nameserver addresses (both of which we’ll use later).
+Once your hosting has been processed and activated, you will receive an important welcome email that contains information like cPanel login details and nameserver addresses (both of which we’ll use later).
 Keep hold of this email – you’ll need to send it, or a portion of it, to anyone who is doing website work for you in the future.

 Note: once you have a domain and hosting, you can not only have your own business email address, but your own website.
-If you’re interested in getting a website organised for your freelancing business, check out our directory of marketing consultants here on Creatives Unite.
+If you’re interested in getting a website organised for your freelancing business, feel free to contact me for a quote.
 Note also that a website developer will often include the signup and setup of both domain and initial website hosting costs in a business website package, if you are worried that it’s too technical a process for you to complete on your own.

 Step 3: nameservers

 Now you have your domain secured and website hosting confirmed, you need to get the two services to talk to each other.
 This is done from your domain registrar account.
-If you’ve used netregistry, and Medialayer;
+If you’ve used VentraIP for both, chances are they’re already talking to each other.
+If not –

 Step 4: create your email address

-The welcome email from your website hosts (eg, Medialayer), will contain a link to something they call a cPanel; short for “Control panel”, and it’s where you can manage everything from setting up emails to creating databases for a website.
+The welcome email from your website hosts will contain a link a cPanel; short for “Control panel”, and it’s where you can manage everything from setting up emails to creating databases for a website.
 Log into your cPanel, and look around for the email address option.
-If your host is Medialayer:

 - Enter a username for the email address.
 This is the leading portion of your email address; the @yourdomain.com portion will be added automatically.
 Enter a password or click the “Random” button to have one allocated to you – you won’t need to remember it if you are forwarding your business email address to your gmail, hotmail, or yahoo account anyway.
 Keep the password in a secure place if you’re planning on using the business email address without forwarding it to another account.